Lunar Time in General Relativity: Notations, Conventions and Astronomical Constants

 Throughout the paper we employ vector notations such that bold letters denote three-dimensional Cartesian vectors, for example, ${\bm a}=\left(a^1,a^2,a^3\right)$, ${\bm b}=\left(b^1,b^2,b^3\right)$.
-For any two vectors, let say, ${\bm a}$ and ${\bm b}$: \begin{itemize} \item[--] ${\bm a}\cdot{\bm b}$ denotes the Euclidean dot product of two vectors ${\bm a}$ and ${\bm b}$, \item[--] ${\bm a}\times{\bm b}$ denotes the Euclidean cross product of two vectors ${\bm a}$ and ${\bm b}$. \end{itemize} Notations used for time scales are: \begin{itemize} \item[--] $t$ is the barycentric coordinate time TCB, \item[--] $u$ is the geocentric coordinate time TCG, \item[--] $s$ is the lunar coordinate time TCL, \item[--] $\tau_\E$ is the proper time of clock located on the Earth, \item[--] $\tau_\L$ is the proper time of clock located on the Moon\,. \end{itemize} Several coordinate systems are used in the paper.
+For any two vectors, let say, ${\bm a}$ and ${\bm b}$: \begin{itemize} \item[--] ${\bm a}\cdot{\bm b}$ denotes the Euclidean dot product of two vectors ${\bm a}$ and ${\bm b}$, \item[--] ${\bm a}\times{\bm b}$ denotes the Euclidean cross product of two vectors ${\bm a}$ and ${\bm b}$. \end{itemize} Notations used for time scales are: \begin{itemize} \item[--] $t$ is the barycentric coordinate time TCB, \item[--] $u$ is the geocentric coordinate time TCG, \item[--] $s$ is the lunar coordinate time TCL, \item[--] $\tau_\E$ is the proper time of clock located on the Earth {surface at a position which will be specified later}, \item[--] $\tau_\L$ is the proper time of clock located on the Moon {surface at a position which will be specified later}\,. \end{itemize} Several coordinate systems are used in the paper.
 They are the Barycentric Celestial Reference System (BCRS), Geocentric Celestial Reference System (GCRS), and Lunar Celestial Reference System (LCRS).
-The corresponding coordinates are denoted as follows: \begin{itemize} \item[--] ${\bm x}$ is a barycentric (BCRS) radius-vector from the center of mass of the solar system to a point with the BCRS coordinate ${\bm x}$, \item[--] ${\bm w}$ is a geocentric (GCRS) radius-vector from the geocenter to a point with the BCRS coordinate ${\bm x}$, \item[--] ${\bm z}$ is a selenocentric (LCRS) radius-vector directed from Moon's center of mass to a point with the BCRS coordinate ${\bm x}$. \end{itemize} We also denote: \begin{itemize} \item[--] ${\bm x}_\A$ is the radius vector of the center of mass of body A in BCRS coordinates, \item[--] ${\bm r}_\A:={\bm x}-{\bm x}_\A$ is a radius-vector from body A to the point with BCRS coordinates ${\bm x}$ , \item[--] ${\bm r}_{\A\B}:={\bm x}_\A-{\bm x}_\B$ is the radius-vector directed from body B to body A. \end{itemize} These notations establish relationships between the coordinate systems:
+The corresponding coordinates are denoted as follows: \begin{itemize} \item[--] ${\bm x}$ is a barycentric (BCRS) radius-vector from the center of mass of the solar system to a point with the BCRS coordinate ${\bm x}$, \item[--] ${\bm w}$ is a geocentric (GCRS) radius-vector from the geocenter to a point with the BCRS coordinate ${\bm x}$, \item[--] ${\bm z}$ is a selenocentric (LCRS) radius-vector directed from Moon's center of mass to a point with the BCRS coordinate ${\bm x}$. \end{itemize} {All spatial coordinates we use are interconnected through the corresponding post-Newtonian spatial transformations, as detailed in sources such as \citep{soffel2003,kopeikin_2011book} and \citep{xiekop_2010}.
+However, these post-Newtonian transformations are not necessary for the objectives of this paper, as they are relevant only in the second-post-Newtonian approximation, which is beyond the scope of our discussion.
+Therefore, we will use spatial coordinates as in Newtonian theory, utilizing only the spatial Galilean transformations. {Let ${\cal P}$ be a space-time event at which the time and space coordinates are compared.
+The event ${\cal P}$ has $(t,{\bm x})$ coordinates in the BCRS, $(u,{\bm w})$ in the GCRS, and $(s,{\bm z})$ in the LCRS, respectively.
+All subsequent post-Newtonian transformations of time scales and space coordinates are computed at the event ${\cal P}$.
+Specifically, we denote:}} \begin{itemize} \item[--] ${\bm x}_\A$ is the radius vector of the center of mass of body A in BCRS coordinates, \item[--] ${\bm r}_\A:={\bm x}-{\bm x}_\A$ is a radius-vector from body A to the point with BCRS coordinates ${\bm x}$ , \item[--] ${\bm r}_{\A\B}:={\bm x}_\A-{\bm x}_\B$ is the radius-vector directed from body B to body A. \end{itemize} These notations establish relationships between the coordinate systems: